-We all lead busy lives – and sometimes finding the time to look after yourself can be difficult.
-Some self-care methods can be time-consuming and hard to incorporate into your hectic day-to-day lives.
-That is why we have come up with 5 ways that you can change your daily routine slightly to help ensure that you are putting in the time to look after your mental wellbeing.
+We all lead busy lives and sometimes finding the time to look after yourself can be difficult.
+Some self-care methods can be time-consuming and hard to incorporate into our hectic day-to-day lives.
+Here are five small changes you can make to your daily routine to help look after your mental wellbeing.

-Research has shown that exposing your lungs to the outdoors and breathing in the fresh air can possibly help to reduce and relieve any stress and anxiety that you may have.
+Research has shown that exposing your lungs to the outdoors and breathing in the fresh air can possibly help to reduce and relieve stress and anxiety.
 Oxygen is thought to affect your overall serotonin levels – assisting you in feeling happier and more relaxed.
 Some people have also reported (Reuters and Huffington Post) that it only takes “five minutes in the green” to help boost your mood!
 Read more about the benefits of nature here.

-Sleep is the best and easiest way to incorporate self-care into your life.
+Sleep is the best and easiest way to care for yourself mentally and physically.
 Ensuring that you consistently go to bed the same time each night and set an alarm to wake up in the morning, can help create a routine ensuring that your body receives that desired amount of sleep needed to function throughout the day.
 Most adults need between 7-9 hours of sleep per night to ensure that their brain is able to function to maximum potential capacity.
 The National Sleep Foundation has also stated that switching off electronics before bed can help increase sleep quality.
 For more information on sleep in relation to mental health, view our blog here.

 Whether it be once a week, or once a day – make sure that you fit into your busy schedule an activity that you love or are passionate about.
 Good examples of these include arts & crafts, gardening and even jogging.
 This can help boost your mental health and give you something to look forward to.